Jingi Walla!

 Acknowledgements

 Lots of effort and creativity have gone into developing this website so far.
 We would like to acknowledge those who have contributed their time and skills, and provided photos, written and digital material that you can see here.
-The website was developed by Sustainable Futures Australia for, and in liaison with the Arakwal People of Byron Bay, with seed funding from the Cape Byron Marine Park Authority (NSW Department of Fisheries).
+The website was developed by Sustainable Futures Australia (www.sustainablefutures.com.au) for, and in liaison with the Arakwal People of Byron Bay.
+Seed funding was provided by the Cape Byron Marine Park Authority (NSW Department of Fisheries) through the Aboriginal Parks Partnership Program, with additional funds provided by the Arakwal Aboriginal Corporation.

 We acknowledge your input and effort, and thank you!